What we know about Defense Secretary Lloyd Austin’s hospitalization - KESQ

 By Haley Britzky, Natasha Bertrand and Oren Liebermann, CNN

-But CNN’s reporting and further disclosures from the Pentagon have begun to shed some light on the still murky circumstances around his hospitalization — and why it took so long to inform other senior officials.
+CNN’s reporting, the statement provided by doctors at Walter Reed and further disclosures from the Pentagon have shed some light on the circumstances around the secretary’s hospitalization — and why it took so long for senior officials to be informed.

 The timeline

-On January 1, Austin began experiencing “severe pain” and was transported from his home to Walter Reed by an ambulance, Ryder said, where he was admitted to the intensive care unit.
+According to the doctors’ statement, Austin was readmitted to the hospital on January 1 with complications from the procedure, “including nausea with severe abdominal, hip and leg pain,” and was found to have a urinary tract infection.

+The next day, according to the statement, “the decision was made to transfer him to the ICU for close monitoring and a higher level of care.
+Further evaluation revealed abdominal fluid collections impairing the function of his small intestines.”
+A tube was placed through Austin’s nose to drain his stomach, and the abdominal fluid collections were drained by non-surgical drain placement.

-“He was conscious, but in quite a bit of pain,” Ryder said.
-He underwent “tests and evaluations” at the hospital that evening and on January 2, and delegated some authorities to Deputy Secretary of Defense Kathleen Hicks “on the basis of medical advice.”
+On January 2, according to Ryder, Austin delegated some authorities to Deputy Secretary of Defense Kathleen Hicks “on the basis of medical advice.”
 The same day, Austin’s chief of staff Kelly Magsamen, senior military assistant Lt.
 Gen. Ronald Clark, and Chairman of the Joint Chiefs of Staff Gen. CQ Brown were notified of Austin’s hospitalization.

+On January 4, Magsamen informed Hicks and national security adviser Jake Sullivan of Austin’s hospitalization.
+The same day, Magsamen and Hicks began drafting a public statement and congressional notifications.

+It took roughly a day to release those notifications and a statement, Ryder said, because they were working to ensure they “had the facts, to make sure it was coordinated.”
+Ultimately, the statement was released at roughly 5 p.m.
+ET on Friday, and Austin was not among those who signed off on it.
+Congress was notified shortly before.

+Ryder, in response to a question from CNN on Monday, said the Pentagon did not inform the White House that Austin was having the procedure.

-Ryder was unable to provide details as to whether or not Austin was unconscious at any time between his arrival at Walter Reed on January 1 and his delegation of authorities to Hicks.
+The Pentagon spokesman was also unable to say at that time whether Austin had been unconscious at any time between his arrival at Walter Reed on January 1 and his delegation of authorities to Hicks.
 But he emphasized that at “no time was national security in jeopardy,” and that as he understood it, Austin was “capable of executing his duties as the Secretary of Defense.”

-Among the others who knew of Austin’s trip to the hospital included his personal security detail, who accompanied him to the hospital, and a junior military aid who met with him at Walter Reed on January 2.
+Among those who knew of Austin’s trip to the hospital were his personal security detail, who accompanied him to the hospital, and a junior military aid who met with him at Walter Reed on January 2.

 “[T]here was positive contact in terms of the Secretary’s location at all times,” Ryder said.

+Among those in the dark about the hospitalization was Hicks, to whom Austin transferred some of his authorities on January 2.

-Ryder also said Monday that January 1 was not the first time Hicks had taken over some of Austin’s duties due to him being in the hospital; she was also not told after he transferred some authorities to her during his elective procedure on December 22.
-The White House was not told about that procedure, either, Ryder said.
+Ryder said Monday that January 1 was not the first time Hicks had taken over some of Austin’s duties due to him being in the hospital; she was also not told after he transferred some authorities to her during his elective procedure on December 22.
+The White House was not told about that procedure, either.

 No notification was made to Hicks, Biden, the National Security Council, or the military service secretaries until days later.

-The cause for delay in notification, Ryder said, was that Magsamen was “ill with the flu.”
+The cause for delay in notification following the January 1 hospitalization, Ryder said, was that Magsamen was “ill with the flu.”
 It remains unclear why Magsamen did not delegate the responsibility to notify the White House or Congress, or why others in Austin’s immediate circle who knew of his condition did not send the notification.

-It took roughly a day to release those notifications and a statement, Ryder said, because they were working to ensure “we had the facts, to make sure it was coordinated.”

-Austin was not among those who signed off on the statement that was ultimately released at roughly 5 p.m. on Friday evening.
-Congress was notified shortly before then.
-Ryder later added that since the news broke on Friday evening, Austin has spoken with Senate Armed Services Committee Chairman Sen. Jack Reed.
-The Pentagon also said Austin had resumed his duties.
+It also remains unclear why no one informed the White House of Austin’s surgery on December 22.

-Ryder said Monday that the Pentagon is reviewing its notification processes and procedures.
-In terms of Magsamen’s failure to notify the proper officials, Ryder said one of the things being reviewed is essentially taking “the human out of the loop” to ensure a more consistent process.
+In terms of Magsamen’s failure to notify the proper officials, Ryder said one thing under review is essentially taking “the human out of the loop” to ensure a more consistent process.

 Biden standing by Austin